What is audience market research?

 Ask yourself the relevant questions: “what am I ultimately trying to achieve?
 What do I need to know to make a difference to what I’m already doing or I’m aware of?“

 Matching the audience with the right questions

 It is crucial to ask your sample audience the right questions if you want to get relevant, useable outcomes.

-There are a few demographics to keep in mind when conducting audience research, some of which include: age, gender, education, income, region etc. They tend to be objective labels.
-They are often called standard demographic questions.
+There are a few demographics to keep in mind when conducting audience research, some of which include: age, gender, education, income, region etc. They tend to be objective labels, which are often called standard demographic questions.

-Demographic question are often used at the beginning of the survey to make sure you are talking to the right people.
-They can be used for screening out those considered not relevant.
+Demographic questions are often used at the beginning of the survey to make sure you are talking to the right people, excluding those considered not relevant.

-Whilst demographics are clearly required to ensure a relevant sample, they are also frequently used during analysis to dissect results and narrow down the sample into smaller groups (e.g. those with one child vs. those with multiple)
+Finally, aside from ensuring a relevant sample, demographics are also frequently used during analysis to dissect and compare results, and narrow down the sample into smaller groups (e.g. those with one child vs. those with multiple).

 Choosing the right audience research questions